Expression of Ideas • 20% of test

 What is Rhetorical Synthesis?

-Rhetorical Synthesis questions present notes or bullet points and ask you to combine them into a sentence achieving a specific goal (emphasize, introduce, summarize).
+Rhetorical Synthesis questions present notes or bullet points and ask you to combine them into a sentence achieving a specific goal (emphasizing a point, introducing a topic, etc.).

 Step-by-Step Strategy

-- 1Read ALL the notes carefully—understand available information
+- 1Read ALL the notes carefully—understand the information available

 - 2Read the specific goal stated in the question